schism-dev/schism/docs/mesh-generation/meshing-for-compound-floods/meshing-in-SMS.md

     - ocean: This map includes everything beyond the coastline and in the ocean.

-    - divide: A few manually drawn arcs that divide the coastal regions into subregions.
+    - <a name="divide">divide</a>: A few manually drawn arcs that divide the coastal regions into subregions.
               This makes the mesh generation of complex maps more robust in SMS.
-              This is also useful for locating SMS issues because you can mesh different subregions in seperate SMS sessions simultaneously, which speeds up the diagnosis of SMS exceptions (crashing or hanging) that may occur for a complex map.
+              This is also useful for locating SMS issues because you can mesh different subregions in seperate SMS sessions simultaneously, which speeds up the diagnosis of SMS exceptions (crashing or hanging) that may occur for a complex map, see details [below](#find-and-fix-sms-issues).

     - merge coverge: Merged map of all individual maps above.